Case Studies

 Below is a video clip of Harley at 18 months old during a training session with me.
 He is leading beautifully and learning to back up through L shaped poles.

 I have found that teaching a horse to `back up' is one of the most useful training exercises that you can do.
-When as a handler we ask the horse to back up, we are showing the horse that we have control of his/her movement; the horse no longer owns that movement and so therefore is less likely to use it against us, ie. nappy behaviour or rearing.
+When as a handler we ask the horse to back up, we are showing the horse that we have control of this movement; the horse no longer owns that movement and so therefore is less likely to use it against us, ie. nappy behaviour or rearing.

 It should also be considered that the horse has to really trust you in the `backing up' process as they cannot see where they are going due to there being a blind spot directly behind them.

-The exercise also has the added bonus of teaching you to be able to manoeuvre the horse accurately whilst in reverse, teaching you about how what you do with your body affects what they do with theirs!
+The exercise also has the added bonus of teaching you to be able to manoeuvre the horse accurately whilst in reverse, teaching you about how what you do with your body affects what they do with theirs.

-Here is a clip of Harley at the start of the session, initially refusing to walk over the tarpaulin!!!
+Here is a clip of Harley at the start of the session, initially refusing to walk over the tarpaulin.

 Ok, so he jumps it! but never-the-less a step in the right direction.
 I gradually opened out the tarpaulin bit by bit and continued working with Harley until he was placing all 4 of his feet on it and walking across calmly.
 Eventually Harley walked over the full size of the tarpaulin which is shown on the video clip below.